chesh27/Support-Ticket-Mood-Logger/README.md

 ## Note

-This application uses a pre-configured Google Sheet and service account credentials.
-All users will log their moods to the same shared sheet.
-No additional setup is required!
+This application uses a shared Google Sheet for data storage.
+All users will log their moods to the same sheet.
+The app owner needs to set up the Google Sheets API credentials in the Streamlit secrets.

+You can view the shared Google Sheet here: [Support Ticket Mood Log](https://docs.google.com/spreadsheets/d/11-APIrn4RxLYfSoXNIfVlQjv-djMjCtGSm-qlZtDCqg/edit?gid=0#gid=0)

 ## License